larakollokian/communication-network-designer/README.md

 ## How to run it

 Navigate to the `src/` folder via terminal.
 Your `input.txt` file should already be in the root folder.
-The program takes two arguments: a reliability goal and a cost constraint
+The program takes two arguments: a reliability goal and a cost constraint.
 Compile and run the program with the following commands:
 ```
 $ javac Network.java
 $ java Network <reliability goal> <cost constraint>